rajeshvkothari/oom/GIN_README_2508.md

     Disk: 80GB
 	```

-	Login into Bonap Server(banap-server-cci) and follow steps:
+  - Login into Bonap Server and perform steps as follows:

 	- Setup kubernetes